Connecting Ireland, China and Australia through a love of food

 Two of my great passions in life are travel and food.
 I love to visit new places and to get authentic experiences a bit off the beaten track.

-My son Shane and his Chinese wife Shan live in Beijing where he has a product sourcing and design business Enter the Panda Ltd. They have a baby son, Dermot Gao O’Neill born on 5th February 2013, our little dragon born on the cusp of the Chinese New Year and the beginnings of our own tiny Sino-Irish dynasty.
+My son Shane and his Chinese wife Shan live in Beijing where he has a product sourcing and design business Enter the Panda Ltd. They have a son, Dermot Gao O’Neill born on 5th February 2013, our little dragon born on the cusp of the Chinese New Year and the beginning of our own tiny Sino-Irish dynasty.

 My daughter and her Welsh husband Mike live in Sydney.
 Between them my children have brought me to places I never expected to visit in my lifetime, let alone return to again and again.